anchalwalia/BookStore/AnchalsBookStore/README.txt

 3:59pm : Moved the HomeController.cs to Controller file in Area and deleted models and data from it.
 4:01pm : Defined the controller in HomeController.cs.
 4:02pm : Moved Home in Views to Area in view and then modified the namespace in HomeController.cs.
-4:13pm : IIs express error is occured and the error is in dll file so restarted  IIs service and resolved the error.
+4:13pm : IIs express error is occured and the error is in dll file so restarted from task manager IIs service and resolved the error.
 Finally it solved and
          the project run.
 4:20pm :  Both _View files are also pasted in Area.
 4:24pm : Modified the path of _ViewStart.cshtml.